markram1729/markram1729.github.io/content/posts/receipy.md

 Let us discuss how this actually efected the reality of our understanding

-Here I am providing simple explanation for understanding , I will add complex one in future readings (Reiman Zeta)
+Here I am providing simple explanation for understanding , for complex one in future readings ...
+(Reiman Zeta)

+### Proof

 at Initial